EnquistLab/Tutorials/Moving_files_linux_servers.md

 tar -xzf mybigdirectoryfulloffiles.tar.gz
 ```

+Notes:
+* If you have many files in deeply nested directories, tar + scp will be slow.
+Consider using rsyn instead (see below).

 ### rsync

 Rsync transfers files by parts.
 It can resume transfers when connections are interrupted.
 It can transfer entire directories, and is commonly used to back up files because it compares and copies only the parts that have changed.
+Consider using rsync if (a) you are transfering very large files (rsync can resume an interrupted file transfer), (b) you need to transfer many files at once (rsync is very efficient at reading deeply nested file structures), or (c) any time connectivity problems may interfere with data transfers.

 To work properly, rsync needs to be installed on both machines.
 All our servers have rsync installed.
 If you have passwordless authentication set up, basic rsync commands look much like scp.

 On the source machine: